Internet in Bangladesh: Service quality

 While the Internet speed in Bangladesh may not be among the fastest in the world, it has significantly improved in the recent past.
 As of July 2015, Bangladesh ranked 90th out of 198 countries on the Household Download Index by Net Index.

-Specially, the completion of the Kuakata submarine cable (Regional Submarine Telecommunications Project, Bangladesh) of BSCCL has added significant amount of transmission capacity (through SEA-ME-WE 5 Cable) and provided redundancy and low-latency with PoP to PoP connectivity.
+Especially, the completion of the Kuakata submarine cable (Regional Submarine Telecommunications Project, Bangladesh) of BSCCL has added significant amount of transmission capacity (through SEA-ME-WE 5 Cable) and provided redundancy and low-latency with PoP to PoP connectivity.

 Since starting of the Cox's Bazar submarine cable (through the SEA-ME-WE 4 cable) in 2006, the country has seen the Internet bandwidth price to drop significantly.
 In 2008, the Bangladesh Telecommunication Regulatory Commission (BTRC) slashed wholesale Internet bandwidth prices drastically, from BDT 80,000 (approximately US$1,125) per Mbit/s to BDT 18,000 (approximately US$250) per Mbit/s.
 In 2009, after complaints that retail prices were still too high for slow, unreliable connections, the BTRC indicated that they were going to begin monitoring ISPs to ensure that retail prices reflected the reduced wholesale prices.
 Inside the capital city, the retail price has been reduced and quality of Internet has become standardized significantly through the optical fiber internet providers.
 However, Internet connectivity with acceptable quality and reliability is still relatively costly for outside of Dhaka.

 The government sees information and communication technologies (ICTs) as a key driver of socioeconomic development.
 This is reflected in the government's "Digital Bangladesh" plan as well as the National Information and Communication Technology Policy.
 Bangladesh is slowly moving up in the worldwide ICT rankings, rising from 130th in 2009 to 113th in 2012 in the "networked readiness index".
 But, while its ITC ranking has improved, Bangladesh still lags behind other low-income countries of its stature.
 Progress is limited due to deficiencies in the regulatory framework and infrastructure development.
 And ICT leaders are concerned that the annual budget does not support the government's ICT goals.